 To earn rewards with the Starbucks rewards card you need to load money onto the card and then you earn stars for each drink you buy.
 Once you have earned enough stars you will be rewarded with a free drink once you have used your card 15 times.

-Caffe Nero have a simple card where they stamp it every time you buy a coffee and reward you with a free drink once your loyalty card has been stamped 9 times.
+Caffe Nero has a simple card where they stamp it every time you buy a coffee and reward you with a free drink once your loyalty card has been stamped 9 times.

 Use reusable coffee cups to save money